Jammy2211/PyAutoGalaxy/docs/api/fitting.rst

 API - Fitting
 -------------

-**PyAutoLens** can create *Tracer* objects to represent a strong galaxying system.
+**PyAutoLens** can create *Tracer* objects to represent a strong lensing system.
 Now, we're going use these objects to fit imaging data of a strong galaxy, which we begin by loading from .fits files:

 .. code-block:: bash